Certificate IV in Youth Work

 RMIT offers a range of opportunities for our students to study abroad through global work, exchange and study experiences with over 165 partner universities worldwide.

-Full time study of this certificate includes three days per week on-campus (six hours per day), as well as 40-80 hours of work placement conducted outside classroom time.
+Full time study of this certificate includes three days per week on-campus (six hours per day).

 The knowledge and skills you will acquire throughout this certificate and how they can be applied in your career are described in the learning outcomes.